mrstefangrimm/prfServo/README.md

 ###  prfServo and prfServo2

 Whereas the class `prfServo` is stateless and uses a linear transformation, the class `prfServo2` is nonlinear and stateful.
 It lets you compensate the mechanical play.
-If direction changes, an offset polynomial is added.
+If direction changes, an backlash polynomial is added.

 **prfServo**